26 Jul How To Pull Over For Emergency Vehicles

 When you see flashing blue lights in your mirror, take a moment to anticipate the route they are going to take.
 It’s much better to slow down and judge the situation – if you slam on your brakes you could be endangering other drivers on the road for no reason.

-If you do need to stop because the emergency vehicle is heading your way, make sure you indicate to let your fellow drivers know that you intend to stop.
+If you do need to stop because the emergency vehicles is heading your way, make sure you indicate to let your fellow drivers know that you intend to stop.